 The IRS uses Notices CP71A-D to remind you of taxes owed.
 CP71C is most commonly used but CP71A & CP71D are used as well.
 (See examples below) Your situation is not yet urgent but should be corrected immediately.

 You have likely already received Notices of Intent to Levy (CP504, CP90, Letter 1058) so the IRS could seize at any time.
 However, this CP71C reminder is not an active indication that enforced collection against you is imminent and we have time to bolster a good case for you.
 Waiting until the IRS seizes your property makes the case more difficult.

 Eventually, you’ll have to decide what action to take to control this debt.
 Whatever action you take will likely require you to complete a Form 433-A to disclose your income & assets.
 Take our webinar to learn the tricks & traps of completing this form.

 But, in some ways the passage of time may actually work in your favor.
 Once the statute of limitations has run its course, your options for escaping the tax burden expands.
 In one consultation, TaxHelpLaw can determine the limitations period & assessment issues and devise the most sure method of winning your case.

-Please follow the Prep Steps for the answers about IRS Notice CP71C and see Mr. Hopkins in Denver or Colorado Springs before proceeding!
+Please follow the Prep Steps for the answers about IRS Notice CP71C and see Mr. Hopkins in Colorado Springs, Pueblo or Denver before proceeding!